SpartnerNL/laravel-excel-docs/nova/1.0/exports/interactions.md

 :::warning
 When not specifying any default writer type, the user can control the file type by typing an extensions in the filename.
-E.g. `users.csv` will result into an Csv document.
+E.g. `users.csv` will result into a CSV document.
 If the user doesn't specify any extension, it will default to `.xlsx`.

 If you don't want the user to have this kind of control,make sure to use `withWriterType()`.
 :::